playfulprogramming/playfulprogramming/content/crutchcorn/collections/humanizing-engineering/posts/survivorship-bias/index.md

 To their surprise, however, despite reinforcing the planes, they were still being shot down at the same rates as before.
 The engineers were baffled; why wasn't it working?

-This is because they were missing a crucial piece of information from their original analysis: the planes that didn't return.
+This is a textbook example of [survivorship bias](pfp-snitip:#survivorship-bias): they were missing a crucial piece of information from their original analysis, the planes that didn't return.
 The engineers realized that they had only sampled planes that had actually made it back.
 The planes that were shot in the areas _without_ bullet holes were the ones that didn't make it back.
 The bullet holes were actually indicators of survivability, not vulnerability.

 ![The parts they thought they should reenforce were the opposite of the parts they needed to](./plane_compare.png)